Father Dowling Mysteries: Synopsis

-Pilot
+Pilot movie

-The pilot was a two-hour TV movie titled Fatal Confession, which originally aired on NBC on November 30, 1987.
+The two-hour TV movie pilot Fatal Confession originally aired November 30, 1987, on NBC.

 There were few similarities to the books written by McInerny, with the principal character even changing his name (in the novels, he was Roger Dowling), while the setting was changed from a rural parish in the small town of Fox River to the city of Chicago – a setting which was borrowed from another series of novels by McInerny, concerning a Chicago nun.
 For TV, the nun changed her name, became streetwise, lost many years of age, and metamorphosed into Father Dowling's youthful assistant.

 Father Prestwick did not appear in the 1987 pilot.
 In the first episode of the series, "The Missing Body Mystery", he is brought in by the Bishop to evaluate Father Dowling's parish, and Prestwick is initially appointed to replace him.
 At the end of the second episode, Prestwick is reassigned to a parish in Alaska: hence he does not appear again until the final Season 1 episode, "The Pretty Baby Mystery" (when it's said he had offended the Bishop in Anchorage, Alaska, and been kicked out there).
 From the start of Season 2 he becomes one of the regular cast.